Coping with Auditory Hallucinations Worksheet

 Art and music therapy

-Engaging in creative activities such as art and music therapy sessions can provide a therapeutic outlet for expression and help individuals process the emotions associated with auditory hallucinations.
+Distraction techniques like creative activities such as art and music therapy sessions can provide a therapeutic outlet for expression and help individuals process the emotions associated with auditory verbal hallucinations and voice hearing.

 How do you respond to auditory hallucinations?